JaydotMurf/Form-Validator/README.md

 ## Credits

 This project was built by JaydotMurf.
-The validation rules were adapted from [Codecademy's form validation project](https://www.codecademy.com/paths/full-stack-engineer-career-path/tracks/fscp-javascript-syntax-part-i/modules/fecp-challenge-project-form-validation/projects/form-validation-challenge-project).
+The validation rules were adapted from [Traversy Media's form validation project](https://www.traversymedia.com/).